helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 - 8 within EXTENDED_WITNESS_WAIT_WINDOWS_MS
 - 7 out of WINDOWS

 The 10 firsts are marked as SELECTED, the next 8 are marked as VALID, the 7 others are marked as INVALID.
 Oracle will reward all the SELECTED, then is will randomly choose 6 (14-8) of the 8 witnesses marked as VALID and reward them.
+Assuming **default_max_witnesses_per_poc** is 14

 ** Alternate Proposal **

 This HIP proposes to select all witness arriving in a time window of MAX_WITNESS_WAIT_WINDOW_MS starting from the first received witness by the Oracle.

-The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in appendix.
+The MAX_WITNESS_WAIT_WINDOWS_MS parameter will be initially set to 200ms, accordingly to the calculation described in [appendix](#packet-processing-waterfall).
 It could be later adjusted from 100ms to 300ms by Helium Foundation to optimize the network quality without a need for a new vote.
 The purpose of this adjustement is to push hardware manufacturers to optimize their solutions in a scheduled way.
 The initial 200ms take into consideration the ECC signature and radio backhaul normal impact vs DiY in the LoRaWan constraints.